aissa-laribi/msbackup/README.md

 ---
 ## Installation From Source
 ---
-To install the package after you've cloned the repository, you'll want to run the following command from within the project directory:
+To install the package after you've cloned the repository, run the following command from within the project directory:

 $ pip install --user -e